0xAX/linux-insides/Booting/linux-bootstrap-6.md

 				& ~(CONFIG_PHYSICAL_ALIGN - 1))
 ```

-Now, as we considered parameters of the `choose_random_location` function, let's look at implementation of it.
-This function starts from the checking of `nokaslr` option in the kernel command line:
+We've covered `choose_random_location`'s parameters, so let's look at its implementation.
+This function starts by checking the `nokaslr` option in the kernel command line:

 ```C
 if (cmdline_find_option_bool("nokaslr")) {